awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether OpenSearch domains have encryption\-at\-rest configuration enabled\.
 The check fails if encryption at rest is not enabled\.

-For an added layer of security for your sensitive data in OpenSearch, you should configure your OpenSearch domain to be encrypted at rest\.
-OpenSearch domains offer encryption of data at rest\.
-The feature uses AWS KMS to store and manage your encryption keys\.
-To perform the encryption, it uses the Advanced Encryption Standard algorithm with 256\-bit keys \(AES\-256\)\.
+For an added layer of security for sensitive data, you should configure your OpenSearch Service domain to be encrypted at rest\.
+When you configure encryption of data at rest, AWS KMS stores and manages your encryption keys\.
+To perform the encryption, AWS KMS uses the Advanced Encryption Standard algorithm with 256\-bit keys \(AES\-256\)\.

-To learn more about OpenSearch encryption at rest, see [Encryption of data at rest for Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/encryption-at-rest.html) in the Amazon OpenSearch Service Developer Guide\.
+To learn more about OpenSearch Service encryption at rest, see [Encryption of data at rest for Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/encryption-at-rest.html) in the *Amazon OpenSearch Service* *Developer Guide*\.

 ### Remediation<a name="opensearch-1-remediation"></a>